fieldraccoon/fieldraccoon.github.io/_posts/2020-06-30-Linux privilage escalation techniques.md

 ```

-### tryhackme pentest box, the most simlpe priv esc with `sudo -l` to show us we can run anything as root so we can simply su.
+### tryhackme pentest box:

+The most simlpe priv esc with `sudo -l` to show us we can run anything as root so we can simply su.

 ```bash
 kay@basic2:~$ sudo -l